When it comes to website design, there are definite dos and don'ts.

-The colour scheme is unpleasant and the navigation is fairly perplexing, as well.
-It genuinely looks like a website that was originally designed back in 1997, when design faux pas like this weren't uncommon, but then it has never gone through a much needed redesign over the years.
+The colour scheme is unpleasant and the navigation is fairly perplexing as well.
+It genuinely looks like a website that was designed back in 1997, when design faux pas like this weren't uncommon, but then it has never gone through a much needed redesign over the years.

 4. 007 Museum

-The issues with text are not helped by the fact that a lot of the website is also filled with white space, but this isn't in a good way.
-Most of the white space is due to poor formatting and a weird decision to throw almost every news story into their own separate frames.
-Nothing is listed coherently and the design as a whole clashes in a very bad way.
+The issues with text are not helped by the fact that a lot of the website is filled with white space, but that white space is due to poor formatting and a weird decision to throw almost every news story into their own separate frames.
+Nothing is listed coherently and the design as a whole clashes.
 You'd have a hard time navigating yourself around this site with ease.

 There's no denying that mrbottles.com has issues.
-Its text colour constantly changes, images are randomly thrown in here and there without consideration for formatting, navigation is all over the place and the main page simply has way too much text than anyone would ever want to read.
+Its text colour constantly changes, images are randomly thrown in here and there without consideration for formatting, navigation is all over the place and the main page has way too much text.
 This is made worse by the fact that it never really utilises any white space to break up the text.

-However, one offender on this site that didn't creep its way into the other sites listed in this blog is that that, when you enter the site, a Flash animation automatically starts where a man pops up on screen and starts talking.
-This effectively blocks some of the screen and acts only to annoy the user.
-Websites shouldn't contain autoplaying content.
-People should have the option to view/listen on their own accord.
+However, one offending thing that didn't "pop up" on any of the other sites is that when you enter Mr Bottles, a Flash animation automatically starts where a man pops up on screen and starts talking.
+This effectively blocks some of the screen and only annoys the user.